glennmckechnie/alltimeSeasons/README.md

 There are still some manual steps required, but it should be more managable and straightforward now.
 Any problems with these changes - raise an issue above.

 The original, built in timing method of "refresh_interval" did not work and has now been removed.
-To control the generation interval for this skin then appropriate stanza is preset in the [[AllTimeSeasons]] section of weewx.conf.
+To control the generation interval for this skin then [an appropriate stanza](https://www.weewx.com/docs/5.0/custom/report-scheduling/) is preset in the [[AllTimeSeasons]] section of weewx.conf.

-The default is set at 10 minutes, change it to suit.
+The default is set at 10 minutes, you can of course change it.

 <pre>
   [[AllTimeSeasons]